vmario89/Attraccess/apps/fabreader-firmware/README.md

-# Fabreader Firmware
+# FabReader Firmware

-This directory contains the firmware for the Fabreader device, an ESP32-C3 based RFID/NFC reader.
+This directory contains the firmware for the FabReader device, an ESP32-C3 based RFID/NFC reader.

 ## Web Installation